 New HR Skills Will Become the Norm

-"2020 has introduced a myriad of new challenges from adapting to new ways of working to experiencing fatigue from rapid disruptive change.
+“2020 has introduced a myriad of new challenges from adapting to new ways of working to experiencing fatigue from rapid disruptive change.
 HR professionals must act as a guiding force to help both employees and leaders navigate these challenges.
 The traditional HR role must now leverage new skills to facilitate effective remote work programs, address employees’ personal needs when impacted by natural disasters and be able to seek out, uncover, and mitigate unconscious bias embedded in both people and processes.
 Already we are seeing several new skills required and even new roles emerging within the industry to address those personal needs.
-From providing dedicated support to remote employees or those facing natural disasters to offering counseling for mitigating unconscious bias and change fatigue, there are now several elements of HR roles that require a new set of skills.
-In 2021, we will see a new emphasis on the importance of adopting a learning mindset so that HR and leadership can not only support and help their people thrive, but ultimately set the entire organization up for success regardless of future workplace disruptors."
+From providing dedicated support to remote employees or those facing natural disasters to offering counselling for mitigating unconscious bias and change fatigue, there are now several elements of HR roles that require a new set of skills.
+In 2021, we will see a new emphasis on the importance of adopting a learning mindset so that HR and leadership can not only support and help their people thrive, but ultimately set the entire organisation up for success regardless of future workplace disruptors.”

 – Kimberly Cassady, Chief Talent Officer

 Gen Z Will Bring TikTok-Like Content to Professional Training